paulscherrerinstitute/wica-http/README.md

 * Streams control system data using HTML5 Server-Sent-Event technology.
 * Supports basic control system Get and Set functionality.
 * Provides channel filtering (eg noise or rate limiting) and configurable numeric precision.
-* Implemented as Java 11, Spring Boot 2 application based on latest Spring reactive stack.
+* Implemented as a modern Java, Spring Boot 2 application based on latest Spring reactive stack.
 * Runs either standalone (via fat jar) or in docker container (available on Docker Hub).
 * Supports EPICS Channel Access communication using PSI's pure Java CA client library.
 * Monitors EPICS channels, or polls them at configurable rates.

 # Requirements

-The only requirement for running the Wica-HTTP server is a **Java 11 JRE**.
+The only requirement for running the Wica-HTTP server is a **Java 11 JRE** or later.

 # Getting Started